DeepakKewadia/nomicus/src/data/blog/mcp-intro.md

   - mcp
   - ai
 canonicalURL: ''
-description: Discover the problem MCP solves and why it’s a game-changer in this byte-sized introduction..
+description: Discover the problem MCP solves and why it’s a game-changer in this byte-sized introduction.
 ---

 ## MCP (Model Context Protocol)